CAMFED – www.camfed.org

 OneSky – www.onesky.org

-OneSky enriches the lives of orphaned children in China by providing model programs and caregiver training designed to offer loving, family-like care to children of all ages and abilities.
-OneSky has provided training in more than 20 of China’s 31 provinces and has established a website, 1jiaren.org, to assist Chinese caregivers.
-Chinese nationals, with the government’s sanction and support, now perform almost all work.
-OneSky has recently broadened its mission to include working with grandmothers that care for their grandchildren while their adult children work in distant cities.
-We like this organization for its bold partnership with the Chinese government and its focus on the life-changing role of love in a child’s life.
+OneSky enriches the lives of orphaned, left-behind, and neglected children by providing model programs and caregiver training designed to offer loving, family-like care to children of all ages and abilities.
+In China, OneSky provides training for orphanage caregivers all over the country, provides additional training through a website, 1jiaren.org, and offers programs for grandmothers who care for their grandchildren while their adult children work in distant cities.
+In Vietnam, OneSky is launching programs for young children of factory workers.
+We like this organization for its bold partnerships with government, its commitment to training local women to provide quality, nurturing care, and its focus on the life-changing role of love in a child’s life.

 Partners In Health – www.pih.org